BSc (Hons) Health and Social Care: Practice Development is a top-up degree for health and social care workers who have studied to diploma level.

 Following completion of Level 6 study, the framework facilitates seamless progression to Level 7 study including PGCert, PGDip and MSc Practice Development

-- HCPD6076 Contemporary Approaches and Fundamental Principles of Safeguarding across the Lifespan (20 credits)
+Contemporary Approaches and Fundamental Principles of Safeguarding across the Lifespan (20 credits) - achieve an in-depth awareness of principles relating to safeguarding across the lifespan.

 For a detailed summary of all course content please read our programme specification for this course.